 Even if you do social media yourself, you have to remember that YOUR TIME as a business owner is your most valuable asset.

-If you try to learn social media yourself, without personalised one-on-one training, coaching or some kind of structured training course to guide you, you could spend years (through trial and error) figuring this stuff out.
+If you try to learn social media yourself, without personalized one-on-one training, coaching or some kind of structured training course to guide you, you could spend years (through trial and error) figuring this stuff out.

-With training (which isn’t very expensive, by the way), you can save time, avoid mistakes and get better results for your business much quicker.
+With training (which isn’t very expensive, by the way), you can save time, avoid mistakes and get better results for your business much more quicker.